- More than 190,000 residents are enrolled in Medicare in South Dakota.

 Original Medicare does not cover outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
 But Medicare enrollees without drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
 Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Medicare Part D enrollment.

-For 2022 coverage of prescription drugs in South Dakota, there are 22 stand-alone Medicare Part D plans for sale, with premiums that range from about $7 to $116/month.
+For 2023 coverage of prescription drugs in South Dakota, there are 24 stand-alone Medicare Part D plans for sale, with premiums that range from about $5 to $114/month.

-As of October 2021, there were 113,101 Medicare beneficiaries in South Dakota who had coverage for prescription drugs under stand-alone Medicare Part D plans.
-Another 19,555 had Part D prescription coverage as part of their Medicare Advantage plans (ie, MA-PDs).
+As of late 2022, there were 113,778 Medicare beneficiaries in South Dakota who had coverage for prescription drugs under stand-alone Medicare Part D plans.
+Another 24,020 had Part D prescription coverage as part of their Medicare Advantage plans (ie, MA-PDs).
 Although the number of South Dakota beneficiaries with MA-PD coverage is growing, it’s still a small segment of overall Part D coverage in the state.
 In many states, there are now more people with MA-PD coverage than with stand-alone Part D coverage, but that’s not the case in South Dakota.

 Medicare Part D enrollment follows the same schedule as Medicare Advantage: Beneficiaries can enroll in a Part D plan when they’re first eligible for Medicare, and the annual enrollment period (October 15 to December 7) provides an opportunity to enroll or change plans, with coverage effective the following January.